 Online casino software cost rises when complexity increases across several workstreams at once.

-- More markets: Each new market can add payment localization, compliance implementation, content checks, and operational support work.
+- More markets: each adds payment localization, compliance implementation, content checks, and operational support.

-- More payments: Each gateway adds technical integration, QA, reconciliation logic, exception handling, and support overhead.
+- More payments: each gateway adds integration, QA, reconciliation logic, exception handling, and support overhead.

-- More game suppliers: Every added content provider increases integration effort, contract coordination, release management, and ongoing maintenance.
+- More game suppliers: every provider increases integration effort, contract coordination, release management, and maintenance.

-- Deeper compliance: KYC, AML, safer-play tooling, audit logs, and controls for responsible gaming all increase build and testing effort.
+- Deeper compliance: KYC, AML, safer-play tooling, audit logs, and responsible-gaming controls increase build and testing effort.

-- Custom product logic: The more custom rules you need in cashier, back office, bonus handling, or user flows, the less useful a standard platform becomes.
+- Custom product logic: the more custom rules in cashier, back office, bonus handling, or user flows, the less useful a standard platform becomes.

 Low headline estimates usually drift upward when complexity is priced too lightly at the start.